TheoNDionne/GoliathTemplate/README.md

 #### **Cleaning**

 Still in `./Codex/`, run `latexmk -C` and the cleanup should also proceed automagically.
-For nuclear cleanup `rm -r build/`.

 ## ***Contents & structure***